MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 ### Process the response

-The `Response` type, which is a wrapper for the underlying `*http.Response`, contains various convenience methods like testing the HTTP response code and unmarshalling the response body in a particular format.
+The `Response` type, which is a wrapper for the underlying `*http.Response`, contains various convenience methods like testing the HTTP response code and unmarshaling the response body in a particular format.

 The response is returned through the transport and all `Policy` instances.
 Each `Policy` instance can inspect or mutated the embedded `*http.Response`.

-### Cancel a requests
+### Cancel a request

 Cancellation is handled via the `context.Context` parameter, which is always the first method parameter.
 Any API that performs I/O of any kind, sleeps, or performs a significant amount of CPU-bound work will take a `context.Context` as its first parameter.
 For more information and examples, see the [context](https://pkg.go.dev/context) reference.